 The Rebecca McCoombes Cup is named in honour of Brisbane women’s grade cricketer Rebecca McCoombes.
 Bec has played over 250 games of women’s cricket in the Brisbane premier grade comp over a period spanning more than 15 years, and is a fine example of a player who plays every game in the community spirit of cricket.

-Wests has established alliance partnerships with two community cricket clubs – Holland Park Junior Cricket Club and Wolston Park Cricket Club to enter joint teams in the RMC for the inaugural 2022-23 season.
+Wests has established alliance partnerships with two community cricket clubs – Holland Park Junior Cricket Club and Wolston Park Cricket Club to enter joint teams in the RMC for the 2023-24 season.
 Wish us luck!!

 For more details about how to